Tinkerforge/pi-gen/README.md

-# pi-gen
+# TNG Raspbian Image Generator (fork of pi-gen)

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the TNG Raspbian image_

+The following documentation is currently a 1:1 copy of the original pi-gen documentation and will be adapted/updated in the future.

 ## Dependencies